 The small but fast-growing Cambodian provincial capital of Siem Reap is one of the world's major tourist destinations due to its location as gateway to the unique Khmer temple complex of Angkor Wat, a UNESCO World Heritage site.

-The town of Siem Reap is a shopaholics' dream, particularly for Cambodian silks and other textiles, handicrafts, contemporary art, carvings, decorative items for the home, silver items, traditional stone carvings and lacquerware, incense, candles, souvenirs, clothes and a great deal more.
+The town of Siem Reap is a shopaholics' dream, particularly for Cambodian silks and other textiles.
+Handicrafts, contemporary art, carvings, decorative items for the home, silver items, traditional stone carvings and lacquerware, incense, candles, souvenirs and clothes are also a great deal.

 The Khmer people are traditionally friendly to Westerners, perhaps because of the country's 90 years as a French protectorate.
 The recent explosion in the number of tourists visiting the area has also had an effect, with more local people working in the hospitality sector making the effort to learn English.